 Currently all Learn-to-Swim lessons are canceled until further notice.

 Our Learn-to-Swim program offers a group instructional setting for participants of all swimming levels.
 Ages range from infants to teens.
 All swim classes are taught by American Red Cross-certified instructors.

-Each level has a ratio of at least one instructor for every six participants.
-A maximum of 12 participants is allowed per class and a minimum of four participants is needed to hold a class.
+Each level has a ratio of at least one instructor for every four participants.
+A maximum of 12 participants is allowed per class and a minimum of 3 participants is needed to hold a class.